bryan-at-looker/embed-sdk-sko-markdown/section4.md

     "country": "USA"
   }
 ```

-This is another server side change, so in this case you need to go to your terminal and Control+C to exit the server and then `npm start`.

 Check your dropdown, you should see just the U.S. states.
 Remember, we've setup the Embed SDK to make API calls only as that user - we can now keep everything in sync from model to iframe to API calls.